This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Yield Strength”.

 4. Strain offset of _____ is commonly used.

-Explanation: For materials, which don’t show definite yield point, an offset yield point is arbitrarily defined.
+Explanation: For materials, which don’t show a definite yield point, an offset yield point is arbitrarily defined.
 It is generally set on 0.002.
 The plastic deformation corresponding to this point is very low.

 5. _____ is the maximum stress that can be applied to the material without causing plastic deformation.